willbuck/AngularProjectPostmortem/reveal-slides/slides/outline.md

  - IE support (Angular 2 is dropping 8)
  - Be consistent (took us awhile to get there)
  - Dont let refactor be a dirty word to business

-note:
-    Put your speaker notes here.
-    You can see them pressing 's'.